 Take a look at your budget and set aside a little “fun” money to include things like alcohol.

 If you find that you’re overspending, then create a list of ways to have fun instead of drinking.

 Because these are so easy to forget.

-The budget that you worked so hard to make and stick to might become a struggle if you forget to track the variable expenses.
+The budget that you worked so hard to make might become a struggle if you forget to track the variable expenses.

 I’m specifically talking about car registration fees, insurance, HOA fees, and taxes.

 Take a few minutes to write down your variable expenses.